Prime Day wellness and beauty deals are here

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

 Amazon Prime Day 2022 is finally here, with sitewide savings for Prime members on popular categories ranging from home goods and pet products to tech and fitness equipment.
-And whether you’re planning to invest in your sleep setup or add a new step to your skin care routine, Amazon is offering notable discounts on pillows, hair care products, sunscreen and more during the sale.
+And with the sale event ending today, these deals won't be around much longer.
+Whether you’re planning to invest in your sleep setup (beyond updating your mattress) or add a new step to your skin care routine, Amazon is offering notable discounts on pillows, hair care products, sunscreen and more during the sale.

 SKIP AHEAD Prime Day beauty and wellness sales on Amazon | Prime Day beauty and wellness sales at other retailers